pilotdeveloper/HIP/XXXX-deny-list-bill-of-rights.md

 **Appealable:** Yes - after fourty-five days and with demonstration that the hotspots have been deployed in physical locations.
 The appeal process will require a full length video or call with someone before the appeal will be considreded.
 The owner must pay for the review ($50 paid in HNT per hotspot) and will be on probation for life after removal.

-**Two Strikes** If an owner is caught doing this again after the appeal was approved, all participating hotspots will be permanently denied and never removed.
+**Two Strikes:** If an owner is caught doing this again after the appeal was approved, all participating hotspots will be permanently denied and never removed.

 ### 3. Replaying packets / Packet Flooding
 **Severity:** Medium-High